vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

 See the
 [Reddit outage postmortem announcement related to autoscaling](https://www.reddit.com/r/announcements/comments/4y0m56/why_reddit_was_down_on_aug_11/).

-It is sobering read that should give you pause when choosing to run an autoscaler, as well as operate it.
+It is a sobering read that should give you pause when choosing to run an autoscaler, as well as operate it.

 Another good read on the subject is
 [Release It!
-Second Edition](https://pragprog.com/titles/mnee2/release-it-second-edition/), *Chapter 4 - Stability Antipatterns -> Force Multiplier* and
-*Chapter 5 - Stability Patterns* -> Governor
+Second Edition](https://pragprog.com/titles/mnee2/release-it-second-edition/), *Chapter 4 - Stability Antipatterns &rarr; Force Multiplier* and *Chapter 5 - Stability Patterns &rarr; Governor*

-A specific limitation for PCF autoscaler is that the CPU rules are not reliable.
+A specific limitation for the TAS autoscaler is that the CPU rules are not reliable.
 See
 [this advisory](https://pvtl.force.com/s/article/PCF-Autoscaler-Advisory-for-Scaling-Apps-Based-on-the-CPU-utilization?language=en_US)